 The U.S. and the Philippines agree to a larger American military presence

-The Department of Defense first announced the move, which is widely seen as a way to deter China's influence in the region, late Wednesday amid a visit to the Philippines by U.S. Secretary of Defense Lloyd Austin.
+The Department of Defense first announced the move, which is widely seen as a way to deter China's influence in the region, late Wednesday amid Austin's visit to the Philippines.

 Analysts say the expansion is a resumption of the Enhanced Defense Cooperation Agreement, which aims to support combined training and exercises.
 The pact was initially signed in 2014 but progress has stalled over the years because of former President Rodrigo Duterte's decision to turn away from the U.S. in favor of Beijing.